SumoLogic/sumologic-collectd-plugin/README.md

 #### Error handling
 Sumo Logic collectd plugin retries failed https requests if the exception is recoverable.
 If the exception is unrecoverable, it will simply abort.
 Several client side errors and most server side errors are treated as recoverable exceptions.
 A complete set of Http status code is available here [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 The status codes recognized as recoverable exceptions in Sumo Logic collectd plugin are provided below:

-**Client side recoverable exceptions**
+##### Client side recoverable exceptions
 Error codes: 404, 408, 429

-**Server side recoverable exceptions**
+##### Server side recoverable exceptions
 Error codes: 500, 502, 503, 504, 506, 507, 508, 510, 511

+#### Retry failure and buffering
+Sumo Logic collectd plugin retries on recoverable exceptions by default.
+When all retries fail, the request is either put back to scheudle for next run, or dropped, based on the buffer status.
+By default, 1000000 requests are buffered.
+If the buffer becomes full, then requests failed after all retries will be dropped.
+Otherwise, it is put back to the processing queue for the next run.

 ### 5. View metrics in Sumo Logic web app